MasteryEducation/SecuritiesExamsMastery.ca/content/csc/1/1/index.md

 - [x] Ontario Teachers’ Pension Plan
 - [ ] The Bank of Canada

-> **Explanation:** Both CPP Investments and Ontario Teachers’ Pension Plan are examples of large, sophisticated pension funds in Canada.
+> **Explanation:**( Both CPP Investments and Ontario Teachers’ Pension Plan are examples of large, sophisticated pension funds in Canada.)

----

 ### A mutual fund dealer must ensure that each purchase recommendation is suitable for a client.
 This is best described by: